AIR PRESSURE TESTING

 5. Bathrooms and kitchens must be fully fitted and mastic sealed.

-6. No work trades to be in the property where the testing is carried out.
+6. No work trades to be in the building where the testing is carried out.

 Air testing is a recognised method of measuring the extent to which air is lost through leaks in the building fabric (air leakage).
 It is sometimes referred to as air tightness testing.

-SAP calculations are used to work out the energy performance of a residential dwelling, one target component of the SAP Calculation is air pressure testing that measures the air tightness of the dwelling.
+SAP Calculations (domestic) or SBEM Calculation (commercial) are used to work out the energy performance of a residential dwelling or commercial building respectively, one target component of the SAP or SBEM Calculation is air pressure testing that measures the air tightness of the dwelling.